-The COVID-19 pandemic has caused a significant deterioration in economic conditions and an increase in economic uncertainty.
+The impact of the COVID-19 pandemic has caused a significant deterioration in economic conditions and an increase in economic uncertainty.
 The pandemic is also affecting financial markets.
-The South African and world economy has come to a halt as lockdown measures are put in place all over the world to protect people from the deadly virus.
-Many businesses will, unfortunately, not reopen after the lockdown as they will not be able to absorb the cost of the halt in economic activity.
+The South African and world economy is slowly returning to normal with the availability of vaccines against the COVID-19 virus.
+Many businesses have been affected by the pandemic and some will not reopen after the majority of the population is vaccinated as they will not be able to absorb the cost of the halt in economic activity.

-As the pandemic increases in both magnitude and duration, entities are experiencing conditions often associated with a general economic downturn.
+As the pandemic increases in both magnitude and duration, South Africa and the world are learning to live and operate with the probably permanent existence of the COVID-19 virus.
+Some entities are experiencing conditions often associated with a general economic downturn.
 This includes financial market volatility and erosion, deterioration in credit, liquidity concerns, further increases in government intervention, increasing unemployment, broad declines in consumer discretionary spending, reduction in production because of decreased demand and other restructuring activities.